Ugo-Obiako/code-201-lab7-repo/README.md

 I am Ugo Obiako.

-This is the repo for the salmon-cookies lab assignment in Code 201.

-I am still working on this lab assignment.

 # code-201-salmon-cookies-repo

-This is the repo for the cookie-stand lab assignment.
+This is the repo for the cookie-stand lab assignment in Code 201.

 ## Lab: Salmon Cookies